 - 1) Brake Caliper

-- 2 Brake Pad Material Replace when thickness is less than 1/16 inch (1.5 mm).
+- 2 Brake Disc

-- 3 Brake Disc
+- 3 Brake Pad Material Replace when thickness is less than 1/16 in (1.5 mm).

 EXCESSIVE LEVER TRAVEL

 Hydraulic brakes are self-adjusting, but if excessive brake pad clearance develops, bring the snowmobile to an authorized POLARIS dealer for inspection and adjustment.